Book a treatment

 Sugar in cakes may be bad enough, but sugar in drinks, fizzy or nor, is really fattening, due to the very fast absorption of the mixture and the very high glycemic index.

-The above do not apply to sucrose only (what we call commonly call ‘sugar’) but also to all other refined sugars, including fructose, high fructose corn syrup (HFCS), glucose, maltose and natural (but still very unhealthy) sugars, such as agave syrup, maples syrup, honey, brown sugar, molasses etc.
+The above do not apply to sucrose only (what we call commonly call ‘sugar’) but also to all other refined/concentrated sugars, including:

 There is a big difference between sugars contained in a whole apple, and isolated, refined sugars such as high fructose corn syrup contained in a fizzy drink.

-The former has positive effects on your system, while the latter is detrimental to your health and your figure.
-Sugar is present in all fizzy drinks except the sugar-free ones, i.e. sparkling water and soda water.
+The former has positive effects on your body, while the latter is detrimental to your health and appearance.
+Sugar is present in all fizzy drinks except the sugar-free ones, i.e. sparkling water, soda water and the sweetener-based ones.

 Sweeteners in diet soda: sucralose, aspartame, stevia and cellulite

-Artificial (sucralose, aspartame) and natural (stevia) sweeteners may not contain any calories but they still stimulate insulin secretion and eventually contribute to increased calorie intake.
+Artificial (sucralose, aspartame etc) and natural (stevia, erythritol etc) sweeteners may not contain any calories but they still stimulate insulin secretion and eventually contribute to increased calorie intake.

 You may initially be tricked to think that you had got your sugar fix, but when no sugar reaches your bloodstream you react by feeling hungrier and by consuming more calories by the end of the day.